Brandy & Honey Glazed Pork Kebabs | Grilling Favorites

 I started with my super fancy wrought iron skewers…they are fun to maneuver on the grill, lol, that is why I started with them.
 If you are using straight skewers just line them up and let the grill do its thing.

 To make sure your pork loin is cooked all the way through, check with a digital thermometer.
-When that reads 160º, remove from the grill and set aside to rest for about 5 minutes on your serving tray.
+Once that reads 145º, remove from the grill and set aside to rest for about 5 minutes on your serving tray.

 That’s it, you guys!
 We served our Brandy and honey glazed pork kebabs with super cheesy crumb(y) topped mac-n-cheese and jalapeño cheese bread.
 It was fabulous and I honestly can not wait to make these again on Memorial Day.
 That’s the plan anyway!